By James Eliot, Markets & Finance Editor

 -

 Amazon’s AI-Driven Logistics: Amazon has leveraged AI extensively to streamline its logistics operations.
 The company utilizes machine learning to optimize supply chains and enhance delivery routes.
 However, this heavy reliance on automation incited backlash from labor groups in 2022, emphasizing the growing tension between efficiency and worker rights.
-As automation increases, so does the scrutiny over job displacement, particularly in fulfillment centers.
+As automation increases, so does the scrutiny over job displacement, particularly in fulfillment centers, much like the dynamics explored in the unfolding Berkshire Hathaway’s Cash Pile Surges.

 -